 There is a wide and caring network of people who help students, workers, and community members along on their education and training journeys — we call them ‘navigators.’
 It is vital that navigators are well-equipped with the resources necessary to promote supportive and ongoing conversation about the importance of education and training after high school.
 MyFutureVT is the state’s latest tool to support both navigators and the people they work with to find the next step on their education and career journey.
 Below is a collection of resources to help navigators use the site and get the word out about MyFutureVT.org.

 There are a number of ways to use this site.
 Users can visit one page that will help them with a task, or they can spend the time to explore, plan, and prepare for their next steps in their education and career journey.
-We’ve put together two guides to help you and the people you work with get the most out of this website.
+We’ve put together two guides to help you and the people you work with get the most out of this exploration process.

 MyFutureVT Career Guide

 Try following this order of pages to learn about what careers are best for an individual.
 Then look for a job or an education program that can lead to this career.

 Follow this series of pages to learn more about what someone is looking for in an education and training program.
 Then explore career options or consider enrolling in an education or training program.

 Click here for a printable version.

 5 Tips for Talking About Education and Training After High School

 It is important to be prepared with the right framing and language about education and training after high school before having conversations with students, employees, or other community members.
 That’s why we created a messaging document to help.
 Review the five areas of focus to help promote thoughtful and empowering discussions and access the full document here.